qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 For new users we recommend the standalone installers.

-For more advanced QGIS users you can use the OSGeo4W package, which makes it possible to install both the latest stable version and/or the development (nightly) version.
+For more advanced QGIS users you can use the OSGeo4W package, which makes it possible to install several versions in parallel.

 The OSGeo4W repository contains a lot of software from OSGeo projects.
 QGIS and all dependencies are included, along with Python, GRASS, GDAL, etc.